toba717/financial_engineering_projects/README.md

 This repository consists of some project that I have worked on that relates to the finance industry.
 - stock market prediction
-  - generated machine learning models to predict if we should buy the S&P 500
+  - Generated machine learning models to predict if we should buy the S&P 500